haas85/iscroll/README.md

 <h1 id="intro">iScroll, smooth scrolling for the web</h1>

+<h2>THIS VERSION OF ISCROLL OVERRIDES SOME DOM METHODS TO INTEGRATE ISCROLL WITH THE DOM, MAKING JQUERY OR OTHER DOM HANDLERS TO CALL ISCROLL SCROLLING METHODS WITHOUT MODIFYING THEM</h2>

 iScroll is a high performance, small footprint, dependency free, multi-platform javascript scroller.

 It works on desktop, mobile and smart TV.
 It has been vigorously optimized for performance and size so to offer the smoothest result on modern and old devices alike.